-Fire safety is a very serious issue for residence halls on college campuses, and outcomes are commensurate.
-The most common behaviors related to fire safety charges are tampering with smoke detectors and burning candles or incense.
-A smoking charge indicates someone was smoking within 20 feet of an entrance to, or inside, a building, most often the latter.
+Fire safety is a very serious issue for residence halls on college campuses.
+The most common behaviors related to fire safety charges at Lafayette are tampering with smoke detectors and burning candles or incense.
+A smoking charge indicates someone was smoking within 20 feet of an entrance to, or inside, a building; most often the latter.